ihatenodejs/modules/README.md

 Modules does **NOT** host the modules themselves, and only provides downloads to third-party sources.
 Its database is open source, and is the `apps.json` and `modules.json` files.

 Unless a module is labeled `SelfHost`, I am not hosting the file in question.

+An Android version of Modules is in the works [here](https://git.pontusmail.org/aidan/modules-android)

 ## Contributing